DSP Concepts raises $14.5M for its Audio Weaver platform – TechCrunch

 Similarly, he suggested that while many audio engineers are still “down in the weeds writing code,” they can take advantage of Audio Weaver’s graphical interface to piece everything together, as well as the company’s “hundreds of different modules — pre-written, pre-tested, pre-optimized functions to build up your system.”

-For example, Paul said that by using the Audio Weaver platform, DSP Concepts engineers could test out “hundreds out ideas” for algorithms that for reducing wind noise in the footage captured by GoPro cameras, then ultimately “handed the algorithms over to GoPro,” whose team could them plug the algorithms into their software and modify it themselves.
+For example, Paul said that by using the Audio Weaver platform, DSP Concepts engineers could test out “hundreds of ideas” for algorithms for reducing wind noise in the footage captured by GoPro cameras, then ultimately “hand the algorithms over to GoPro,” whose team could them plug the algorithms into their software and modify it themselves.

 The Beckmanns said the company also works closely with chip manufacturers to ensure that audio software will work properly on any device powered by a given chipset.